btholt/complete-intro-to-react-v8/lessons/04-core-react-concepts/B-hooks.md

 description: "React manages view state through a mechanism called hooks.
 Brian teaches you how to use them as you build components."
 ---

 Now we want to make it so you can modify what your search parameters are.
-Let's make a new route called SearchParams.js and have it accept these search parameters.
+Let's make a new route called SearchParams.jsx and have it accept these search parameters.

 ```javascript
 const SearchParams = () => {